riederjan/aurelia-mongodb-stitch-authentication/README.md

 # Aurelia MongoDB Stitch Authentication
-## What is this
+## Abstract
-This Project is about an authentication plugin for the `Aurelia` Framework. `Aurelia` is a framework that empowers you to build components using vanilla JavaScript or TypeScript.
+This project is an authentication plugin for the `Aurelia` Framework. `Aurelia` is a framework that allows you to build components using vanilla JavaScript or TypeScript.

-Anyway, this plugin allows you to quickly login to your MongoDB Stitch Application, for example via a normal HTML form.
-Until now, the plugin only supports the Email/Password user authentication for MongoDB Stitch.
+This plugin allows you to quickly log in to your MongoDB Stitch Application, for example via a standard HTML form.
+Until now, the plugin only supports Email/Password user authentication for MongoDB Stitch.

 ## Prerequisites
 To actually test this plugin you have to create an Aurelia test-application.
 To do this you have to use the Aurelia CLI.
-The fastest way to install the Aurelia CLI is to use `npm`, and `npm` is the nodeJS package-manager.
-It will be installed at the same time as nodeJS itself, so follow the instruction to install nodeJS.
+The fastest way to install the Aurelia CLI is to use `npm`, the nodeJS package-manager.
+It will be installed at the same time as nodeJS itself, so follow the instructions to install nodeJS.

 ### Download and install nodeJS LTS
-To actually run this project on your local machine, you first have to install nodeJS LTS.
+To run this project on your local machine, you first have to install nodeJS LTS.
 To do so, you have to download nodeJS LTS for your operating system on https://nodejs.org/en/download/

 After the download is finished, run the downloaded file and follow the instructions of the installer.

 ## Run the Project
-As we now have installed the important prerequisites, we can finally move on to testing this plugin in a web-application.
+As we now have installed the important required packages, we can finally move on to testing this plugin in a web-application.

 ### Create an Aurelia Web-Application
-The first step to create an Aurelia web-application is to fire up a Terminal window and change in an empty directory on your computer.
-Once you are there, you can now type the command to create a new Aurelia project.
+The first step to create an Aurelia web-application is to fire up a terminal window and go to an empty directory on your computer.
+Once you are there, you can now type the following command to create a new Aurelia project.

 ```cmd
 au new
 ```
 You are now prompted to enter a name for the project.
-After you chose a name, hit enter and you will move on to the project setup.
-Now you can choose whether you want an ESNext or a TypeScript Application.
+After you choose a name, hit enter and you will move on to the project setup.
+Now you can choose whether you want to create an ESNext or a TypeScript Application.

 ##### _Information about the project setup:_
-_I have written this plugin and the example application all in TypeScript, so I would recommend using TypeScript too if you are new to this.
-Otherwise, if you are experienced with ESNext you can choose ESNext of course._
+_The plugin and the example application are both written in TypeScript, so I would recommend using TypeScript too if you are new to this.
+Otherwise, if you are experienced with ESNext then you can of course use it instead._

-As a last configuration step, you can choose if some `npm dependencies` should be installed or not.
-I recommend installing those, because it installs important packages for the application to run.
+The last configuration step is to choose whether certain `npm dependencies` should be installed or not.
+I recommend installing them, because it installs important packages for the application to run.

 Now the Aurelia project is created and ready to use.
-Still in the Terminal, change into the project folder.
+Still in the terminal, go into the project folder.
 You can start the application with the following command:
 ```cmd
 au run --watch
 ```
-The `--watch` parameter is used to activate the verbose mode while the project gets compiled.
+The `--watch` parameter is used to activate verbose mode while the project gets compiled.

-As the compilation is finished, you can now open the browser under http://localhost:8080 to see the running application.
+When the compilation is finished, you can open the browser under http://localhost:8080 to see the running application.

 ### Install the Plugin
-To install the `aurelia-mongodb-stitch-authentication` plugin you have to change the directory to the top of the project.
+To install the `aurelia-mongodb-stitch-authentication` plugin you have to change the directory to the root of the project.
 This is also where a file named `package.json` is located.
 Here you type:
 ```cmd
 npm install --save-dev aurelia-mongodb-stitch-authentication
 ```